floatingboxes/compass/about.md

 ---
 # About Compass

-Compass Lawn & Landscape, LLC, was established as a family firm with a focus on customer service and creativity.
+Compass Lawn and Landscape, LLC, was established as a family firm with a focus on customer service and creativity.
 Compass has quickly established itself as a leader in quality, value, and responsiveness to our clients and their needs.

 ## Company History